shawnoster/whiskeyandcode/content/posts/secure-personal-secrets-using-environment-variables-and-1Password-cli.md

     - cli
     - security
 draft: false
-lastmod: '2021-12-05T19:58:51.478Z'
+lastmod: '2022-04-09'
 ---

-# Architect your Personal Cloud like a Corporation
+> 4/8/2022 - Since writing this a new version of the 1Password CLI came out (2.0) that handles setting environment variables in a much slicker way.
+The below steps will still work but I suggest checking out the official "[Load secrets into the environment](https://developer.1password.com/docs/cli/secrets-environment-variables)" [1Password CLI](https://developer.1password.com/docs/cli) docs first.
+>
+> I also fixed a bunch of spelling mistakes and typos.

+# Secure Personal Secrets using Environment Variables and 1Password CLI

-I spend a lot of time at work ensuring API keys and connection strings are stored in a single place and that it's easy to update them when they change.
-At home I give almost no thought to where I store personal access tokens, API keys, and ssh keys.
+At work I spend a lot of time ensuring sensitive access credentials such as passwords, API keys, personal access tokens (PATs) and database connection strings are stored in a secure place that's easy to manage and consume by trusted people and systems.
+Part of that is never duplicating information, instead pulling it directly from a single, trusted source-of-truth.

-I'd like to say I had a security epiphany and that's what set this whole thing off but mostly it's because I'm lazy and didn't want to set mundane things like environment variables multiple times.
+Personally I store all my sensitive passwords and keys in 1Password but I still copy/paste anything that's not a password into various environment variables and configuration files spread across multiple laptops and environments.

+I realized just how silly it was to secure my secrets only to expose them to anyone with access to my machines and how much time I wasted ensuring all my environments were configured correctly and up-to-date.

+## Automate

+Taking a cue from my day job I decided to automate the whole thing in a way that made moving between environments easy and secure, that utilized tools I was already using.

+Since 1Password is my source of truth where all my secure information is stored I started there.

 ## Setup and Configuration

 ### Install CLI tools - 1Password CLI, jq, httpie

-1Password is my source of truth where all my secure information is stored. `jq` is a CLI for quering and manipulating JSON, which comes in handy when dealing with REST responses. `httpie` is my preferred `curl` replacement. `jq` and `httpie` aren't strictly requied but they're such useful general tools, why not install them?
+> Another reminder that [1Password CLI 2](https://developer.1password.com/docs/cli) now handles all of this for you!

 1. [Install the 1Password CLI](https://support.1password.com/command-line-getting-started/)
 1. [Install jq](https://stedolan.github.io/jq/download/)
 1. [Install httpie](https://httpie.io/download)

-Rinse and repeat for environments.
+`jq` is a CLI for querying and manipulating JSON, which comes in handy when dealing with REST responses.

+`httpie` is my preferred `curl` replacement. `jq` and `httpie` aren't strictly required but they're such useful general tools, why not install them?

 ### Authorize Machine